skip to content

 If you miss the deadlines specified in this section, you will not be able to submit your application.

 Applicants for research in Geography should select the following course: PhD (probationary) in Geography in the Department of Geography.
 The department will then allocate you to the relevant category – Social Sciences and Humanities or Physical/Natural Science.
-This will affect the level of fee paid by applicants with overseas fee status.
+This will affect the level of fees paid by applicants with overseas fee status.

 Selection Process

-Applications received up to the December funding competition deadline will be reviewed as a gathered field, and can usually expect to receive a decision in February.
+Applications received up to the December funding competition deadline will be reviewed as a gathered field and can usually expect to receive a decision in February.
 Any applications received after this date will be considered in further gathered fields up to the March deadline with decisions usually made in April-May, but such applications will not be put into the University funding competition.

 Further information on How To Apply